HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 Q: I own a magnum rifle.
 Will the Aguilar System for Medium Range Sniping work for me?

 A: Yes, but only if you choose your ammunition carefully.
-I had to say “non-magnum bolt-action deer rifle” in the instructions because the word “magnum” includes everything from the 7mm Remington Magnum, which is only slightly more powerful than a typical deer rifle, to the 458 Winchester Magnum, which is used on cape buffalo.
+I had to say “non-magnum bolt-action or semi-automatic deer rifle” in the instructions because the word “magnum” includes everything from the 7mm Remington Magnum, which is only slightly more powerful than a typical deer rifle, to the 458 Winchester Magnum, which is used on cape buffalo.
 The following charts (from Federal’s free downloadable ballistics software) compare some popular magnum rifles to the 270 Winchester.
 All the examples use the Nosler AccuBond bullet – obviously, one cannot use the Bear Claw or similar dangerous-game bullets for sniping.
 For all of these rifles except the .338 Win.
 Mag., my system will work for expedient shooting but, for more accuracy, rather than holding over on the mil-dots, you should dial in three MOA for each milliradian of holdover that my system calls for.

 Q: Professional snipers and well-heeled civilians have a laser range-finder and a Leupold Mark IV scope with yardage, not MOA, printed on the elevation dial.
 Doesn’t that make the mil-dot reticule obsolete?